EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Why Organizations Choose EPC Group for Dynamics 365 Implementation

-EPC Group is a Microsoft Gold Partner with 28+ years of enterprise Microsoft ecosystem expertise.
+EPC Group was a Microsoft Gold Partner (2016 to program retirement, the oldest in North America), and is currently a Microsoft Solutions Partner with 29 years of enterprise Microsoft ecosystem expertise.
 Our founder, Errin O'Connor, is a 4x Microsoft Press bestselling author whose books on Power BI, SharePoint, Azure, and large-scale migrations are used as reference guides by IT professionals worldwide.
 This depth of expertise translates directly into Dynamics 365 implementations that are architected for performance, security, compliance, and long-term scalability.

 Compliance Expertise